Anxious is a word all too often misused. You’ll hear people saying, “I’m anxious to meet Julie.” Or “I’m really anxious about xyz.”

 By definition, anxious means: “characterized by extreme uneasiness of mind or brooding fear about some contingency” (Merriam-Webster Online).

-For business communication, use “eager” instead of anxious.
+In business, eager is the better word to use.
 By definition, eager means: “marked by enthusiastic or impatient desire or interest” (Merriam-Webster Online).

 If there is a cause to use “anxious” to convey worry, we suggest using “concern” or “concerned.”